dfujim/bfit/README.md

   (written by R. M. L. McFadden).
 * [bnmrfit] : A collection of [PHYSICA] scripts for inspecting all types of β-NMR data (written by Z. Salman).
-The scripts have been well-tested through over a decade of use, though maintenance of [PHYSICA] has long-since ceased.
+The scripts have been well-tested through over a decade of use, though maintenance of [PHYSICA] has long since ceased.
   Ironically, the fitting capabalities are somewhat minimal.
 * [bnmroffice] : A GUI analysis tool for inspecting most types of β-NMR data, similar to bfit (written by H. Saadaoui).
 While used for many years, it is currently out-of-date with regards to recent run modes.
 Similarly, it is no longer actively maintained.
-* [musrfit] : A popular and powerful analysis tool for time-differential μSR data.
+* [musrfit] : A popular and powerful analysis tool for time-differential [μSR] data.
 An add-on library for analyzing β-NMR SLR data (written by Z. Salman) is available (see the [musrfit documentation]).